 1 Timothy 3.1-16

-Disappointed or Angry at God?
+Are You Disappointed or Angry at God?

 In this chapter Paul lists the characteristics we should look for in a man’s life before considering him for leadership in the church.
 The first list is for elders, pastors, bishops or overseers.
 The words are used interchangeably.

 The second list is for deacons.
 Deacons serve in various other areas of the church, under the leadership of the pastors and elders.
 Both are extremely important.
 Paul emphasizes the fact that we should not be quick to put people in leadership positions (“not a novice” v.
-6), but should wait to see the fruit of the Spirit manifested in their lives over a period of time.
+6), but should wait to see the fruit of the Spirit manifested in their lives over a time.
 Placing someone in leadership before they are spiritually mature enough to handle it can lead to pride and a fall (v.
 6-7).

 Good Doctrine Matters